Navigating the Profession

 APSA will organize dissertation workshops on Wednesday, August 30, 2017

 , in San Francisco, in advance of the 2017 Annual Meeting

 Each full-day workshop will include six PhD candidates who will present a dissertation chapter, along with two scholars who will lead the workshop and moderate discussions.
 The 2017 workshops will focus on Comparative Political Theory

 .
 Learn and apply here!

-eJobs & Placement Interview Service
+eJobs & Interview Service

 eJobs is the most comprehensive database of academic political science positions available.
 It is only accessible to members and is updated daily with new job listings and candidate resumes. eJobs is fully searchable by field of interest, employer or candidate name, region, keyword, position, salary, and institution type.
 Individual and departmental APSA members gain free access to the eJobs platform.
 Non-members with an active job listing may access eJobs through the term of their listing.